wordofwarning/wordofwarning.org/warnings/index.md

 ##### [2 Aug.
 Z-arts | Haphazard 2025](/current/2025-haphazard)
 Age Advisory: suitable for all ages (parent/guardian/carer discretion).<br>Content Warnings: some works involve interaction and/or participation; any specific warnings will be listed here in early July.

+##### 27 Sep.
+Contact | Emergency 25
+Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works *may* involve interaction and/or participation; any specific warnings will be listed here in early September.

 ##### [27 Nov.
 Contact | Social Experiment](/socialexperiment)
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works *may* involve interaction and/or participation; specific warnings will be listed here *about* a week before.